 How is hATTR amyloidosis passed down?

-Hereditary ATTR (hATTR) amyloidosis is an autosomal dominant condition—meaning each child of one parent with hATTR amyloidosis has a 50% chance of inheriting a gene change (or mutation) that causes the condition.
+Hereditary ATTR (hATTR) amyloidosis is an autosomal dominant condition—meaning each child of one parent with hATTR amyloidosis has a 50% chance of inheriting a genetic variant, or change, that causes the condition.
+This change in the transthyretin (TTR) gene may also be referred to as a mutation.

 How hATTR amyloidosis is inherited